koush/docs.scrypted.app/maintenance/cluster.md

 A Scrypted installation can operate in either `server` or `client` mode.
 There can only be one `server` machine but there may be multiple `client` machines.
 The `server` machine will ingest the camera streams, while `client` machines will perform detection.
 Machines in a cluster can be a mix of operating systems and architectures.
 For example, you can use a NAS saving video Unraid (`server`) with a Mac Mini performing detection (`client`).

+## Cluster Mode Networking

+Cluster servers and clients must be on the same network with no NAT or firewall between them.

 ## Cluster Server Setup

 The Cluster server will ingest the camera streams and save them to the NVR storage.